Traders warned against unethical business practices

 Abraham says the agency has come across several social media posts where Fijians have raised concerns regarding price hike.

-“I have come across some social media post by parents possibly that prices of some school books have increased, prices of some bag have increased, now those general statements may have been through their individual experiences, what would help is if we could get more specific information to say that the price of a particular brand of book was increased at this particular shop.”
+“I have come across some social media posts by parents possibly that prices of some school books have increased, prices of some bags have increased, now those general statements may have been through their individual experiences, what would help is if we could get more specific information to say that the price of a particular brand of the book was increased at this particular shop.”

 The FCCC is also working closely with the Government to ensure they have sufficient resources to carry out the required work.